LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/integratevirtualmeetingprovider.md

  ![](/tms/images/cvcinstructorenterclassroom.png)

 When students come to their enrollment, they can enter the virtual meeting or open their labs.
-Clicking the Enter Classroom button directly adds them into the meeting.
+Clicking the Enter Classroom button directly adds them into the virtual meeting.
 If the meeting host has not started the meeting, they need to wait for the meeting to begin.
 The launch buttons for labs and course activities appear when class begins.

  ![](/tms/images/cvcstudententerclassroom.png)